simdipo/Darey.io_devops/WORDPRESS_LVM/wordpress_LVM.md

 2. Open up the Linux terminal to begin configuration

-3. Use 1sblk command to inspect what block devices are attached to the server.
+3. Use lsblk command to inspect what block devices are attached to the server.
 Notice names of your newly created devices.
-A ll devices in Linux reside in /dev/ directory.
+All devices in Linux reside in /dev/ directory.
 Inspect it with ts /dev/ and make şure you see all 3 newly created block devices there - their names wilL likely be xvdf , xvdh , xevdg.

 ![](WORDPRESS_LVM_IMAGES/lsblk.png)

-4.Use df h command to see all mounts and free space on your server 5.Use gdisk utility to create a single partition on each of the 3 disks
+4. Use `df -h` command to see all mounts and free space on your server

+5. Use `gdisk` utility to create a single partition on each of the 3 disks

 Copy Below Code